Can Dogs Eat Popcorn?

 The presence of fat and sodium found in popcorn can cause dehydration and can be resulted in extra weight gain in dogs.

 Moreover, the uncooked and hard kernels can hurt the teeth of your dog.
 So while feeding your dog, keep the quantity moderate.

 Just like Soy, Wheat, and Dairy, corn can also cause uncomfortable conditions like inflammation, diarrhea, and gas.
 It may lead to digestive issues.

 So, you should give your puppy only plain and air-popped popcorn as a light snack.
 This will keep your pet safe from stomach issues.

-Is it safe to give Popcorns to dogs?
+Is it safe to give popcorn to dogs?

 One may experience obesity, some kidney issues and stomach upset like diarrhea in his dog.
-So while feeding your dogs with popcorn try to avoid all these additives and an excess amount of popcorn.
+So while feeding your dog popcorn, try to avoid all these additives and an excess amount of popcorn.
 Keep the amount moderate.

 Is microwave Popcorn safe for dogs?